X. How to Discern False Shepherds, Antichrists, and False Christs

 Excerpted from “Know God’s Newest Work and Follow His Footsteps” in The Word Appears in the Flesh

 3. Work in the mind of man is too easy for man to achieve.
 Pastors and leaders in the religious world, for example, rely on their gifts and positions to do their work.
 People who follow them for a long time will be infected by their gifts and influenced by some of their being.
 They focus on people’s gifts, abilities and knowledge, and they pay attention to supernatural things and many profound, unrealistic doctrines (of course, these profound doctrines are unattainable).
 They do not focus on changes in people’s dispositions, but rather on training people to preach and work, improving people’s knowledge and their abundant religious doctrines.
 They do not focus on how much people’s disposition is changed nor on how much people understand of the truth.
-They do not concern themselves with people’s substance, and much less do they try to know people’s normal and abnormal states.
+They do not concern themselves with people’s essence, and much less do they try to know people’s normal and abnormal states.
 They do not counter people’s notions, nor do they reveal their notions, much less do they prune people for their deficiencies or corruptions.
 Most who follow them serve with their gifts, and all they release is religious notions and theological theories, which are out of touch with reality and completely unable to confer life onto people.
-In fact, the substance of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.
+In fact, the essence of their work is nurturing talent, nurturing a person with nothing into a talented seminary graduate who later goes on to work and lead.

 Excerpted from “God’s Work and Man’s Work” in The Word Appears in the Flesh